ibm-cloud-docs/cis/faq.md

 **Step 3:** Do not rate-limit or throttle requests from IBM CIS, we need the bandwidth to assist you with your situation.

-**Step 4:** Block specific countries and visitors if necessary.
+**Step 4:** Block specific countries and visitors, if necessary.

 ## I got a 522 error, what do I do now?
 {:#cis-faq-522-error}
 {: faq}

 A 522 error indicates we weren't able to establish a connection with your origin server (that is, your host).
-After about 15 seconds of failing to connect, we close the connection and display a 522 error page.
+After about 15 seconds of connection failure, we close the connection and display a 522 error page.

 This issue usually is caused by firewall or security software that accidentally blocks our IP addresses.
 Because CIS acts as a reverse proxy, connections to your site will appear to come from a range of CIS IPs.
 This behavior can cause certain firewalls to block these connections, which prevents us from serving content to your site visitors properly.

-To fix this issue, ask your host to whitelist all of the CIS IP ranges, which are listed [here](/docs/cis?topic=cis-cis-whitelisted-ip-addresses).
+To fix this issue, ask your host to allowlist all of the CIS IP ranges, listed [here](/docs/cis?topic=cis-cis-allowlisted-ip-addresses).

-All of these IPs must be whitelisted to avoid 522 errors.
+All of these IPs must be allowlisted to avoid 522 errors.
 It's also worth checking to see if any IPs in these ranges are blocked.

 522 errors can also be caused by network connectivity issues, so confirm that your server and network is generally healthy and not overloaded.

 If after taking the above steps you still receive errors, contact IBM CIS support and confirm the following:

-* You've whitelisted our IP ranges
+* You've allowlisted our IP ranges
 * Your server/network is online and generally healthy

-If you contact our support team, please provide a ray ID from a recent 522 error.
+If you contact our support team, please provide a Ray ID from a recent 522 error.
 We can use this to determine which CIS data center you were hitting and run further tests.

 ## What is a proxied record and why do I need them?
 {:#cis-faq-proxied-record}